ibm-cloud-docs/cloud-databases-gen2/howto-manage-backups.md

 - Backups cannot be deleted.
 - If you delete your instance, its backups are deleted automatically.
 - Daily backup scheduling is not configurable.
-- Gen 2 {{site.data.keyword.databases-for}} Backups can only be restored within the same region where they were created.
 - Backup storage is encrypted.
 To manage the encryption keys, see [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
 Otherwise, backups are encrypted with a key that is automatically generated for your instance.
 - Backups are restorable across accounts, but only through the API and only if the user that is running the restore has access to both the source and destination accounts.
 - {{site.data.keyword.databases-for}} backups are not downloadable.
 If you need a local backup, use the appropriate software.
 For example, [pg_dump](https://www.postgresql.org/docs/9.6/static/backup-dump.html){: .external} is an effective tool for managing PostgreSQL backups.